Mother’s Day: My Annual Day of Bittersweet Reflections

 Mixed Feelings

-Perhaps because Mama struggled with alcoholism, particularly later in life (she died from liver failure/psirrhosis in 1984), I have probably focused over the years too much on her demons and issues, and I used to think that she perhaps didn’t love me because there were times I couldn’t depend on her.
-A ten year old brain often doesn’t see much context, and of course part of me assumed that maybe it was my fault she wasn’t always around.
+Perhaps because Mama struggled with alcoholism, particularly later in life (she died from liver failure/cirrhosis in 1984), I have probably focused over the years too much on her demons and issues.
+I used to think that she perhaps didn’t love me because there were times I couldn’t depend on her.
+A ten-year-old brain often doesn’t see much context, and of course part of me assumed that maybe it was my fault she wasn’t always around.
 The year I lived at my grandparents (4th grade) I figured that I was the problem, and had not been good enough to make Mama love me.
 But I know now that she loved me deeply, and that she loved me the very best that she could.

 At one time, I resented having to share my birthday with Mother’s Day every few years, but now I know it’s an honor.
 This year I am not sharing my birthday with actual Mother’s Day (we’re a few days off).
 But, I am thinking of you, Mama, and will raise a glass of wine (yes, I have put those demons far behind) not just in your memory but in your honor.

-Back in the day, when my dad was off flying jets and you were in the military hospital alone, you went through a lot of stress for me and because of me, and I am thankful.
+Back on my birthday, when my dad was off flying jets and you were in the military hospital alone, you went through a lot of stress for me and because of me, and I am thankful.
 I am now surrounded by beautiful, caring Moms in my family, and they are part of your legacy because they are part of my life.
-I married a beautiful woman who has been an amazing mom to our 3 children, who has loved them — and me!– with a steadfast, stubborn love.
+I married a beautiful woman who has been an amazing mom to our 3 children, who has loved them (and me!) with a steadfast, stubborn love.

 I have a beautiful step-mom who took me in and provided a loving home.
 My sister is a loving mom and grandmother; my wife and daughters and daughter-in-law are wonderful, caring Moms who share your sense of fun and zest for life.
 I often feel your presence in them just as I also see it reflected back at me when I look in the mirror.
 I am so much like you, and I’m grateful for that.
 This Mother’s Day, may you rest as peacefully as the South Texas hill country, where birds sing, gentle breezes blow, and the pace is soothingly slow.
 I hope to see you again.

 To all you wonderful Moms out there, happy Mother’s Day!
 May God bless you richly with love and laughter, and may your kids be as good as you taught them to be.
-Once you’ve loved them the way only mothers can, it’s on them.
+But remember to give yourself grace: Once you’ve loved them the way only mothers can, it’s on them.

 To buy my latest book, Real People, Real Christmas: Thirty-one Days Discovering the Hidden Treasures of the Christmas Story, go here: https://www.amazon.com/gp/product/1729034918/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1